Man Utd announce €17m Alex Telles signing on four-year deal | Goal.com

 Man Utd announce €17m Alex Telles signing on four-year deal

-Manchester United have confirmed the signing of full-back Alex Telles on a four-year deal with the option for a further year.
+Manchester United have confirmed the signing of full-back Alex Telles on a four-year deal with the option for one in addition.

 The 27-year-old underwent a medical at the club’s training ground on Monday after breakthrough in negotiations with Porto on Sunday.